PyDataAmsterdam/amsterdam.pydata.org/pages/cfp.md

 * * *

+# Deadlines

+**The deadline for the general CFP is August 2nd.** Proposals submitted by this deadline will receive a decision in mid-August.
+The extended CFP deadline is August 16th.
+Proposals submitted during the extended CFP will be considered for a second round of acceptances.

+Please note: **Proposals submitted during the general CFP will be given priority.
+Proposals submitted after August 2nd will be less likely to be selected for the conference, as we will fill at least 80% of our schedule from the general CFP.
+Proposals submitted during the extended CFP will also receive later notice of acceptance, leaving less time to prepare and record your presentation.**

+* * *

 # FAQ

+## When will I receive a decision for my proposal?

+Proposals submitted by the general deadline (August 2nd) will receive a decision by mid-August.
+Proposals submitted during the extended CFP will receive a decision in late August or early September.

+## When will talk recordings be due?

+Recordings will be due in mid-October.

 ## If accepted, what do I get?

 Anyone selected to speak/present/host from the categories above will receive a free, all-access pass to PyData Global 2020 live and asynchronous events plus materials.
 Talks and tutorials will be made publicly available on an official PyData platform (such as YouTube) after the event.
 Sprints are encouraged to track and report the number of PRs opened/merged during the event, and we will work with you to create a blog post or other similarly lasting artifact of the event.

 ## Does my proposal need to represent English-language content?